-When I started blogging, almost 4 years ago, I had no idea that it will take me that long to start seeing any growth in my monthly views and followers on my social media.
+When I started blogging, almost 4 years ago (updated in 2018), I had no idea that it will take me that long to start seeing any growth in my monthly views and followers on my social media.
 I assumed that in a matter of months I will already be earning thousands of Euros and brands will be calling me every day to work with me.
 Sadly, that is not the reality for me, but nonetheless, I want to give a few tips to new vegan bloggers who expect to hit the top in no time.

 I’m a very honest person and I would never lie to you about how big my blog actually is (I still feel like a beginner) to impress you and make you feel like I know all the answers.
 I don’t.
 What I do know is how to reach out to people who might find your writing interesting and how to motivate yourself to write when you are not seeing any results.

 If you are okay with a non-famous vegan blogger giving you the advice on how to blog, hop on the train and we shall begin.